-- (a) The Returning Officer shall determine the form of the ballot for a Referendum. - (b) A ballot paper is informal if: - (i) it is not authenticated by the initials of the Returning Officer or an Issuing Officer; - (ii) it has no vote marked on it or the voter's intention is not clear; - (iii) it has more than one vote marked on it; or - (iv) it has upon it any mark or writing by which in the opinion of the Officer-in-Charge the voter can be identified.

-633(4) Result of the Referendum

-- (a) The proposal shall be approved if the number of votes in favour of the proposal is greater than those not in favour and the total number of favourable votes is equal to or exceeds 10% of the number of eligible voters. - (b) The proposal shall not be approved if the number of votes not in favour is greater than those in favour. - (c) In the event of a tie the proposal shall be lost.

-633(5) Declaration of the poll and Election reporting

-(a) Requirements in relation to the declaration of the poll and Election reporting shall be identical to those for an Annual General Election whenever applicable and appropriate.

-- (b) At any time before the declaration of the poll, the Returning Officer may, at the request of a Scrutineer or of their own volition, recount the ballot papers. - (c) The results of the Referendum shall determine policy and be binding on the Guild Council.
+- (ii) it has no vote marked on it or the voter's intention is not clear; - (iii) it has more than one vote marked on it; or - (iv) it has upon it any mark or writing by which in the opinion of the Officer-in-Charge the voter can be identified. - 633(4) Result of the Referendum - (a) The proposal shall be approved if the number of votes in favour of the proposal is greater than those not in favour and the total number of favourable votes is equal to or exceeds 10% of the number of eligible voters. - (b) The proposal shall not be approved if the number of votes not in favour is greater than those in favour. - (c) In the event of a tie the proposal shall be lost. - 633(5) Declaration of the poll and Election reporting - (a) Requirements in relation to the declaration of the poll and Election reporting shall be identical to those for an Annual General Election whenever applicable and appropriate. - (b) At any time before the declaration of the poll, the Returning Officer may, at the request of a Scrutineer or of their own volition, recount the ballot papers. - (c) The results of the Referendum be binding on the Guild Council.